Jungle Flowers

 Water: Always use room temperature, standing water.
 Cold tap water can cause spots on the leaves.

-☀️ Light
+Light

 Its natural habitat is the undergrowth of tropical rainforests, which determines its requirements.

-🌡️ Temperature and air
+Temperature and Air

 Humidity: Homalomena loves high air humidity.
 It does not thrive in a dry apartment – the tips of its leaves will start to dry out.
 A humidifier, misting, or placing the pot on a tray with moist pebbles will help.

-Cleanliness: The leaves are slightly leathery, so wipe them occasionally with a damp cloth to highlight their contrasting pattern.
+Cleanliness: The leaves are slightly leathery, so occasionally wipe them with a damp cloth to highlight their contrasting pattern.

 Growth: It grows more in width than in height.
 It forms a dense, low clump of leaves on short petioles.
-It is a great choice for a desk or coffee table where you can easily admire it.
+It is a great choice for a desk or coffee table where you can admire it.

-🧽 Substrate
+Substrate

 Share